eatlas/AU_NESP-MaC-3-17_AIMS_Rocky-reefs/readme.md

 The dataset focuses on extracting the rocky reefs, and primarily focused only on the intertidal rocky rocks.
 Subtidal rocky reefs overlap in the colour space with coral reefs and so can only be reliably distinguished by texture and context.
 For this we rely on manual mapping.
 The shallow intertidal rocky reefs have a relatively strong colour signature, particularly in the far red and infrared bands.
 This makes using pixel based classification effective and reasonably reliable.

+While we collected training data for the other classifications this was mearly to allow better characterisation of the elements that were not being mapped.
+The training sampling points were not randomly distributed, but were chosed progressively across the land and seascape to act as representative samples that would be useful for the classifier to distinguish the features of interest.
+There were several rounds of developing training data, followed by prediction, review of the outputs, then additional training data to cover off on conditions where the model was not performing well.
+The training data was somewhat manually adjusted to minimise the number of false positives.
+We found for example that including subtidal rocky reef samples led to many false positives on coral reefs, due to the similar colour signatures.
+We therefore didn't try to classify these areas, primarily focusing the intertidal rocky reef from other areas.
+Another slight distortion of the training data was the model was generating significant false positives for rocky reefs at the edges of mangrove areas.
+Since we didn't have a classification for mangroves, these areas were tagged as sediment.

 To ensure the output polygons were as clean as possible we used the following post prediction processing:
 1. We predicted probability instead of classification to obtain a continuously variable estimate of the rockiness of the terrain.
 This helps with the post smoothing process.
 2. We apply a level adjustment to trim off values below and above a given threshold.
 This ensures that their noise doesn't contribute to subsequent processing.